uozuAho/language_speed_showdown/readme.md

 - not using Earthly

 # todo
-- why is rust slower than cs????
+- why are c & rust slower than c#????
-    - write a c version
+    - check/optimise c version
     - are impls correct?
     - try profiling & optimising rust impl